jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 * **[pfund-gift-goal]** The amount that the user hopes to raise for their campaign.
 * **[pfund-gift-tally]** The total amount raised.
 * **[pfund-giver-list]**  Displays a list of supporters for the current campaign.
 The supported attributes are:
+     * **max_givers**  Maximum number of supporters to display.
+If this attribute is specified and the number of supporters exceeds this value, a set of randomized supporters will be returned.
      * **row_max**  Number of supporters to display in one row.
 This attribute is simply used to add a css class to the last supporter in a row.
 The class is specified by the row_end_class attribute.
      * **row_end_class**  Class to apply to last support in a row.
 This class is applied to the last supporter in a row.
 * **[pfund-giver-tally]** The total number of unique donors to the campaign.
+* **[pfund-progress-bar]** Displays a progress bar for the campaign.
+This progress bar displays how much of the campaign goal has been achieved.
 * **[pfund-user-avatar]** The avatar of the user who created the campaign.
 You can specify the size of the avatar by passing a "size" attribute (e.g. [pfund-user-avatar size="50"].

 = What do the various settings do? =